 So do we want more seals in Australia?
 Most people enjoy seeing seals in the wild.
 Yet some people blame their declining seafood catches on the increasing seal population.
 Researchers say that no such link exists and that seals balance the marine ecosystem.
 When you hear an opinion, consider the expertise and motivation of the people making it.

 A leading cause of death in seal pups is caused by getting entangled in rubbish like old bits of fishing net, rope and packing bands.
 Pups will play with floating objects in the same way a young dog might play with a piece of rope - by biting it and thrashing their head.
 When seals do this with a fishing net, sometimes the net gets caught around their neck.
 The direction of the fur helps work the net down around the neck where it can become embedded.

 Fast growing pups will eventually become too big for the netting which may end up strangling them or cutting into the skin.
-Monofilament fishing line is especially nasty and has been found causing wounds 15mm deep.
+Monofilament fishing line is especially nasty and has been found cutting into the flesh as deep as 15mm.
 Death by entanglement is slow and painful.

 Seal researchers and park rangers free entangled seals when possible but usually they are too difficult to catch.

 Hungry seals sometimes follow fishing boats hoping to partake of the catch that is brought in.
 Unfortunately a seal can scare off a school of fish that the fishers would otherwise have caught, and interfere with nets.